w3c/wai-curricula/content/designer/images-and-graphics.md

 * explain how images and graphics help people with disabilities to process information, identify content, and understand functionality
 * explain how text alternatives are essential for people with disabilities to understand the information contained in images
-* define meaningful and consistent text alternatives for functional images, for example those included in buttons, links, icons, and logos
+* select meaningful and consistent text alternatives for functional images, for example those included in buttons, links, icons, and logos
 * define consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
 * explain the issues associated with perception, interpretation, and rendering of images of text
 * explain how to avoid images of text by using technologies that achieve the desired visual presentation wherever possible